rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/03-security.rst

 Install the RHEL 7 STIG role from Ansible Galaxy
 `````````````````````````````````````````````````

 The RHEL 7 DISA STIG is a set of guidelines to secure government servers.
 To implement it we'll use an Ansible role that's maintained by Red Hat.
-We'll pull the role from https://galaxy.ansible.com/RedHatOfficial/rhel7_stig
+We'll pull the role from :ansible_galaxy:`Ansible Galaxy<RedHatOfficial/rhel7_stig>`
-To install this role to be used locally we'll use the ``ansible-galaxy`` command.
+To install this role to be used locally we'll use the ``ansible-galaxy`` command on your control node.

 .. code-block:: bash

+  $ mkdir ~/playbook
   $ cd ~/playbook
   $ mkdir roles
   $ cd roles